luxonis/depthai-python/docs/source/samples/mono_full_resolution_saver.rst

 Mono Full Resolution Saver
 ==========================

-This example shows how to save 1280x720p .png of the right grayscale camera to disk.
-Left is defined as from the boards perspective.
+This example does its best to save  1280x720 .png files as fast at it can from the Mono sensor.
+It serves as an example of recording mono pictures to disk.

+Be careful, this example saves pictures to your host storage.
+So if you leave it running, you could fill up your storage on your host.

 Demo
 ####